raizocoder/javascript-projects/README.md

    ```
 3. Open the `index.html` file in your browser.

-## 🙌 Contributing

-If you have any suggestions, improvements, or new project ideas, feel free to open an issue or submit a pull request.
-Collaboration is welcome!

 ## 📧 Contact

 If you have any questions or just want to connect, feel free to reach out to me via email rohitchamoli3@gmail.com